 Body + Mind is reader-supported.
 We may earn an affiliate commission when you buy through some of the links on our site.

-A partial hysterectomy still constitutes major surgery, and many women cease menstruating after undergoing the procedure.
+A partial hysterectomy still constitutes major surgery.
+Many women cease menstruating after undergoing the procedure.
 Others, however, continue to bleed on a monthly or occasional basis.

-The Greek root of the word hysterectomy, “hystera,” means uterus.
-In a misogynistic twist, the word shares a common origin with hysteria — apparently, the ancient ones never heard of feminism.
-In any case, the suffix “ectomy” means “to remove,” so it follows a partial hysterectomy refers to a limited removal of the uterus.
+The Greek root of the word hysterectomy, “hysteron,” means uterus.
+The suffix “ectomy” means “resection” or “to remove.”
+A partial hysterectomy refers to a limited removal of the uterus.
+Hysterectomy is one of the most common gynecological operations.

 In a partial hysterectomy, surgeons remove the top part of a woman’s uterus.
 This procedure is used to treat various female reproductive health woes.
 Depending on the underlying reasons for going under the knife, the doctor may remove the majority of the uterus but leave the cervix, fallopian tubes and ovaries intact.
 In others, physicians remove only the portion of the uterus causing problems.